onlinews/online_ws/docs/Ch_1_GettingStarted.md

     *Note: The quote you generated is study-specific – so one quote = one study.
 In case you want money for multiple studies, you need to create them in Prolific and follow the steps above in order to get quotes for each one separately.
 This means that you need to decide on the number of participants you want to test per study before you actually run it.*

-4. Once you have collected all participants for a study you should send the Lab Manager a summary of the costs and participants.
+4. Once you have collected all participants for a study you should send whoever in your team manages the budget (e.g. the Lab Manager) a summary of the costs and participants.
 This is quite easy.
 Just go to your ```Completed studies``` and download the ```Detailed summary```.
 ![Advertise Online Study in Prolific](./img/ProlificSetUp3.png)

 5. *Refunds: In case you did not use all the money on your Prolific account, please make sure to request a refund of that money as described [here](https://researcher-help.prolific.co/hc/en-gb/articles/360009092434-Refunds).
 Contact your Lab Manager briefly before you do that.*